Installation (local python)

 This page explains how crandas can be installed locally.
-Note that crandas can run in either a design or a production environments.
-More information about these environment and how they relate to each other can be found on the help center.
+Note that crandas can run in either in design mode or in authorized mode.
+More information about these modes and how they relate to each other can be found on the help center.

 Warning

-The entire installation section only applies if you are working in a production environment or running crandas locally.
-In demo environments or Jupyter environments provided by Roseman Labs, crandas is pre-installed – so skip ahead to the next section.
+The entire installation section only applies if you are working in an authorized mode or running crandas locally.
+In Jupyter environments provided by Roseman Labs, crandas is pre-installed – so skip ahead to the next section.
 To complete this manual you will need to download and install Python 3.9 or higher.
 If you are installing on Windows, don’t forget to tick the box that says Add python.exe to PATH to ensure you can run python from any directory.

-There are two different ways to connect to the vitual data lake: using the actual keys and certificates or using a connection file that contains all of this material in itself.
-From version 1.9, the connection file is the recommended mode to connect to the VDL.
+There are two different ways to connect to the engine: using the actual keys and certificates or using a connection file that contains all of this material in itself.
+From version 1.9, the connection file is the recommended mode to connect to the engine.

 Before you begin this process, it is useful to understand what each of the files do.